Undimmed presentation detents in SwiftUI

 }

-We can now wrap the controller in a UIViewControllerRepresentable to make it available to SwiftUI:
+We can wrap the controller in a UIViewControllerRepresentable to use it in SwiftUI:

 private struct UndimmedDetentView: UIViewControllerRepresentable {